gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 and its corresponding reference in the `Explorer` display.

-The configuration items for a Event Feed are
+The configuration items for an Event Feed are

  * _Description_ - a description of the feed
  * _Classification_ - the classification or sensitivity of the Event Feed data